JGN1/ewd-api-labs-2023/README.md

 ---------------------------------------------------------------------

-+ ++ file copy, environments for REACT STAGE DEV, import.meta.env.____
++ ++ file copy, environments for REACT STAGE DEV, import.meta.env.____ expalin how installed dotenv and other package for this

 . .
 State the non-standard aspects of React/Express/Node (or other related technologies) that you researched and applied in this assignment . .
 <br/>
 <br/>

 ADDED TRY/CATCH to Accounts endpoint also to prevent app crashing on error

+### Carry out final review of github comparison, ZZZ_General Notes and desktop text file with notes to ensure have everything included

 [image1]: readme_images/01_API_.env_contents.png